Tinubu Mentions 2 Countries to Support Nigeria After US Alliance

-• President Bola Tinubu has named two European countries with which his administration is working in Nigeria's fight against insecurity
+• President Bola Tinubu has named two European countries with which his administration is working in the fight against insecurity in Nigeria

-• The president made the revelation while addressing governors in Nigeria during their visit to his residence in Lagos on Sunday, March 22
+• The president disclosed this while addressing governors in Nigeria during their visit to his residence in Lagos on Sunday, March 22

-• Also in attendance at the president's residence were Vice President Kashim Shettima and the chief of staff to the president, Femi Gbajabiamila
+• Vice President Kashim Shettima and the chief of staff to the president, Femi Gbajabiamila, also attended the meeting

 President Bola Tinubu has disclosed that his administration is seeking support and military equipment from foreign countries to strengthen Nigeria's fight against insecurity in the country.